-The New Dutch Academy’s new, large scale project is “Dutch Crown Jewels – Symphonic Gems from the Court of Orange”.
+The New Dutch Academy’s current, large scale project is “Dutch Crown Jewels – Symphonic Gems from the Court of Orange”.
+Check out the album crowdfunding campaign on Kickstarter!

 Watch the project teaser (in English):